tectonic/pjax-router/README.md

 Secondly, our route is now supporting url arguments.
 In this case its an id, and when the route matches, our route handler will be passed the id that was provided as part of the URL.
 Cool, huh?

+## Examples

+We think it's best to learn from examples, so check them out over at our [Examples page](/tectonic/pjax-router/wiki/Examples).

 ## License

 The MIT License (MIT)